Pioneers of American Design

-Alumnus William "Bill" Johnson and his newly recorded story of his life and career and commends alumnus Dean Abbott on being recognized by The Cultural Landscape Foundation as a Pioneer of American Landscape Design.
+Alumnus William "Bill" Johnson and his newly recorded story of his life and career, and alumnus Dean Abbott on being recognized by The Cultural Landscape Foundation as a Pioneer of American Landscape Design.

-By: MSU Landscape Architecture Alumni & Advisory Board, LandTEXTURE, Winter 2017
+February 23, 2017 - Author: MSU Landscape Architecture Alumni & Advisory Board

 Through the Cultural Landscape Foundation’s Pioneers of American Landscape Design Oral History Project, alumnus William “Bill” Johnson (class of 1953) has recorded an amazing story of his life and career.
 The goal of the series is to make the practitioner’s stories available for future generations, examining each designer’s personal and professional history, their overall design philosophy, and how that approach was carried out in their most emblematic projects.
 In addition to advancing historical research, the Pioneers of American Landscape Design initiative fosters a richer and deeper understanding of both the professional and unique works of landscape architecture.